 A Thurible or Censer, is any heat resistant (fireproof) container used to contain a hot coal for burning incense.
 The incense is the representation of the element air; its rising smoke sets the mood for ritual and fills the air with appropriate fragrance.
 It is used to cleanse and purify the air within the sacred space or used in the cleansing of a home.

 Probably one of the oldest tools used in witchcraft, as well as in the kitchen, the cauldron is feminine in nature and is a representation of the Mother Goddess Herself.
-The Caudron is often used for the same purpose as a ritual chalice.
+The Cauldron is often used for the same purpose as a ritual chalice.
 The cauldron is also used to brew potions and various other brews.

 Many witches adorn their altars with as many candles that will fit; this is not necessary but not forbidden either.
 Specifically, a black candle sits to the left to draw in energy, and a white candle on the right to send out energy.
-In our tradition, we have a gold and silver (or just two white) candle on the altar to represent the Great Goddess and God.
+In our tradition, we have a gold and silver (or just two white) candle on the altar to represent the Great Goddess and Great God.